 As defined by the US Patents & Trademarks Office, “a trademark is a word, phrase, symbol or design, or a combination of words, phrases, symbols or designs, that identifies and distinguishes the source of the goods of one party from those of others.”
 A trademark need not be registered in order to have protectable rights to it, simply by using or displaying a mark acquires automatic trademark rights to the owner.

 A license is a written legal agreement between the owner of the trademark (licensor) and a manufacturer/vendor (licensee).
 The licensor grants permission to the licensee to affix the licensor’s trademark(s) on a product(s).
 This license must be in place before use of the institution’s marks.

 A licensing program exists to protect the name and marks of the institution and to enhance the image of the institution through the signing of licensing agreements authorizing the use of the marks on high quality and tasteful merchandise.
-It is also the responsibility of the office to insure that the institution receives the appropriate commercial value for the use of its trademarks.
+It is also the responsibility of the office to insure that the institution receives the appropriate commercial value for the use of its trademarks on College Chairs.

-Anyone or any business/organization wishing to use an institutions’ trademarks or verbiage on any product may need a license or explicit permission before offering the product/goods for sale, that display those trademarks.
-Such policies may exclude sales of collegiate chairs to university departments, campus organizations, and student-recognized organizations are generally exempt from such licensing requirements.
+In order to produce a college chair representing your college or university, Alumni Chairs may be required to obtain a license or explicit permission before offering the product/goods for sale, that display the pertinent trademarks.
+Sales of collegiate chairs to college and university departments, campus organizations, and student-recognized organizations are generally exempt from such licensing requirements.